antzshrek/student_microservic/README.md

 ### Authors

 -   Sarah Ayanwale (sarahrike3768@gmail.com) -: Controller & Index file
--   Reuben Antz (cheerantz@gmail.com) -: Model & Lib
+-   Reuben Antz Ishaku (cheerantz@gmail.com) -: Model & Lib

 See also the list of contributors who participated in this project.